digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 > All resistances should be approx. 0.6Ω
 {: .block-note}

-1. check the resistance between pins 4 and 1
+1. Check the resistance between pins 4 and 1
-1. check the resistance between pins 4 and 2
+1. Check the resistance between pins 4 and 2
-1. check the resistance between pins 4 and 3
+1. Check the resistance between pins 4 and 3

 ### Secondary resistance